 The interior of the property is designed to give you the look and feel of walking down old Italian streets.
 The architecture of Venice has been recreated beautifully and is incredibly authentic looking.
 In addition, the weather is always perfect with the bright blue, partly cloudy sky painted on the ceiling.

 Don’t be alarmed if you hear singing.
-The staff at The Venetian are fully committed to the Italian theme and can often be found serenading guests in Italian.
+The staff at The Venetian Las Vegas are fully committed to the Italian theme and can often be found serenading guests in Italian.
 This is particularly the case as you near the Gondolas and the Grand Canal waterway itself.

 Your authentic Venetian gondola ride not only includes a trip down the canal, but your personal gondolier will likely serenade you along the way creating a fun and potentially romantic experience.
 Wink, wink!

-Since the indoor ride looks and feels like a bright sunny day in Venice from the floor to the ceiling, you can really lose yourself in the experience.
+Since the indoor canal looks and feels like a bright sunny day in Venice from the floor to the ceiling, you can really lose yourself in the experience.
 If you choose the outdoor gondola ride, you’ll benefit from the fresh air but you may not feel fully immersed since you will have the sights and sounds of Vegas all around you.

 At night, either choice is spectacular.
-If you choose the inside route, you will be able to admire the detail of the resort’s commitment to the Italian theme in regards to their decor.
+If you choose the inside route, you will be able to admire the detail of the resort’s commitment to the Italian theme in regards to its decor.
 Plus the painted blue sky will still give you an illusion of a warm, sunny day in Italy.

 However, if you choose the outside option, you will have a unique way to enjoy the stunning lights of the Las Vegas Strip from the canal.
 You will also get to enjoy the illuminated and remarkable exterior of The Venetian at night.